-Overwhelming Response To Sepc Limited Rights Issue Of 35,00,00,000, Partly Paid-Up Equity Shares Aggregating To Rs.
+OVERWHELMING RESPONSE TO SEPC LIMITED RIGHTS ISSUE OF 35,00,00,000, PARTLY PAID-UP EQUITY SHARES AGGREGATING TO RS.
 350.00 Crores - www.lokmattimes.com

-PNN Chennai (Tamil Nadu) [India], June 28: SEPC Limited today announced that it has achieved successful closure of Rights ...
+Chennai (Tamil Nadu) [India], June 28: SEPC Limited today announced that it has achieved successful closure of Rights Issue ...

 Chennai (Tamil Nadu) [India], June 28: SEPC Limited today announced that it has achieved successful closure of Rights Issue of 74,35,19,173 (Seventy Four Crores Thirty-Five Lakhs Nineteen Thousands One Hundred & Seventy-Three ) Partly paid-up Equity Shares aggregating to ₹ 350 Cr. having issue price of ₹ 10/- per Equity Share (including a share premium of ₹ nil per share) (the “issue price”) on a rights basis to the eligible equity shareholders of our Company closed successfully on June 23, 2025.
 The Payment Schedule for the issue is as follows: